 Quincy Chess Club

 Meets every Wednesday at 6:30 p.m. at Roche Bros.
 Community Center, 101 Falls Blvd., 2nd Floor, for fun, friendly chess.
 Fore more information, call 857-888-1531 or email firstname.lastname@example.org .

 Seaside Gardeners of Squantum

 Meets monthly; special projects include an annual fall fair, garden tours of member gardens, and the Junior Gardening Program at Squantum School.
-If you think you would like to join the Seaside Gardeners as an Active Member or a Friend, please call Mary LaFlamme at 617-328-4000 for more information.
+For more information, email Sandra Sumner at email@example.com.

 Squantum Yacht Club

 Monthly meetings on horticultural topics, plus field trips, nursery visits, and civic beautification projects.